-Pharmacy A chemist or drugstore is known as a Farmacia and most of them tend to keep the same working hours as other shops.
-If your nearest drugstore is closed it will list other chemists open at lunchtimes, holidays or at night.
-Places to visit The Colosseum The Colosseum is the most recognizable and iconic monument of Rome, if you see no other site in Rome you should see this structure.
+PLACES TO VISIT The Colosseum The Colosseum is the most recognizable and iconic monument of Rome, if you see no other site in Rome you should see this structure.
 This grand stadium was constructed by the Flavian emperors.
 In 508-544BC the valley where the colosseum now stands had been drained.
 Houses and public buildings were constructed at this point where four regions of ancient Rome converged.
-Address: Piazza del Colosseo, 1, 00184 Rome Opening Hours: daily 8:30am-16:30pm Phone: 06-39967700 Admissions: 12,00€all levels.
+Address: Piazza del Colosseo, 1, 00184 Rome Opening Hours: daily 8:30am-16:30pm Tel: 06-39967700 Admission Fee: 12,00€ all levels.
 Guided tours: 4,00€ Note: The Colosseum also includes a visit to the Roman Forum and the Palatine Hill.
-You can get a free entrance to the The Colosseum using the Omnia Card

-The Pantheon The Pantheon in Rome was built on the orders of Hadrian between 118AD and 125AD, it functioned as a temple to all the Roman Gods.
+You can get a free entrance to the The Colosseum using the Omnia Card The Pantheon The Pantheon in Rome was built on the orders of Hadrian between 118AD and 125AD, it functioned as a temple to all the Roman Gods.
 The temple was built to replace Marcus Agrippa's temple which had burnt down in 80AD.
 The original inscription can still be seen above the Pantheon entrance "Marcus Agrippa son of Lucius, having been consul three times made it."
 The building is in such good condition thanks to renovations made by the Byzantine Emperor Phocas in 608AD when it was converted into a church.
-Address: Piazza della Rotonda, 00186 Rome Opening Hours: Monday-Saturday 8:30am-19:30pm, Sunday 9:00am-18:00pm Phone: 06-68300230 Admissions: Free admission
+Address: Piazza della Rotonda, 00186 Rome Opening hours: Monday-Saturday 8:30am-19:30pm, Sunday 9:00am-18:00pm Tel: 06-68300230 Admission Fee: Free admission

 St. Peter's Square

 The expansive St. Peter's Square is located within Vatican City in front of St. Peter's Basilica.
 In the 1600s the plaza was designed by Bernini who also had a hand in designing the adjacent basilica.
 His design was limited by the constraints of surrounding structures but he managed to create a trapezoid shaped plaza of grand proportions.
 The elliptical shaped open area of the square is surrounded by 284 Tuscan-style Doric colonnades, in 4 rows; the columns are 13 meters high.

 Address: Piazza San Pietro, Rome

 Piazza Navona

 Piazza Navona is an elongated oval-shaped public square in Rome, it was built on the former Stadium of Domitian (the remains of which can still be seen on guided tours from Piazza Tor Sanguigna13).
 The original name was Circus Agonalis or Circus Agonalis.
 The Piazza was paved in the 15th century and used as a market place and a venue for special events including mock naval battles.
 Today is a lively and popular social meeting point in the numerous cafes, restaurants and places of entertainment which line the square.

 Address: Piazza Navona, 00186 Rome, Italy